 - bloody stools

-Ulcerative colitis is a type of inflammatory bowel disease.
-It is an autoimmune condition, which means that instead of defending the body against infection, the immune system goes wrong and instead attacks healthy tissue.
+Pancolitis is a subtype of ulcerative colitis, which is an inflammatory bowel disease.
+It is an autoimmune condition, which means that instead of defending the body against infection, the immune system attacks healthy tissue.

-The exact cause of ulcerative colitis is not known, but scientists think that a combination of factors leads to the development of the disease.
+The exact cause of ulcerative colitis is not known, but scientists think that a combination of factors may lead to the development of the disease.

 The different factors include:

-- a genetic predisposition, which the person is born with
+- a genetic predisposition, meaning something the person is born with

 - an abnormal reaction from the digestive system to bacteria in the intestine